 - A. In other Part 2 articles where titles below introduce lists, the following requirements apply to product selection: - 1.
 Available Products: Subject to compliance with requirements, products that may be incorporated into the Work include, but are not limited to, products specified. - 2.
 Products: Subject to compliance with requirements, provide one of the products specified. - 3.
 Basis-of-Design Product: The design for each residential appliance is based on the product named.
 Subject to compliance with requirements, provide either the named product or a comparable product by one of the other manufacturers specified. - 4.
+All appliances & finishes must be submitted and approved by the Owner/Architect prior to ordering. - 5.
+Confirm selected or submitted appliances fit in the designed space with manufacturers listed or recommended clearances.

+2.2 COOKING APPLIANCES, provide one at each unit and clubhouse as indicated.

+A. Range, Black

-All appliances & finishes must be submitted and approved by the Owner/Developer prior to ordering. - 5.
-Confirm selected or submitted appliances fit in the designed space with manufacturers listed or recommended clearances. - 2.2 COOKING APPLIANCES, provide one at each unit and clubhouse as indicated. - Range (ADA Units, front controls), Black A. - Products: 30" Free Standing with Front Controls Similar to RG below 1.
-2. - Acceptable manufacturers, submit equals for approval. - Amana Appliances, General Electric Company; Hotpoint; KitchenAid, Maytag a. - B. Range RG, Black - Products: 30" Free Standing Range 1. - Acceptable manufacturers, submit equals for approval.
-2. - Amana Appliances, General Electric Company; Hotpoint; KitchenAid, Maytag a. - C. Microwave Oven Over Range, MO, Black - Products: Over Range Microwave Oven 1.5 cf, 950 watt, 1. - 2.
-Acceptable manufacturers, submit equals for approval. - Amana Appliances; General Electric Company; Hotpoint; KitchenAid; Maytag; a.
+- 1. Products: 30" Free Standing Range - 2.
+Accessible Units to be ADA compliant range with front controls - 3.
+Acceptable manufacturers, submit equals for approval. - a.
+Amana Appliances, General Electric Company; Hotpoint; KitchenAid, Maytag - B. Microwave Oven, Over-the-Range, Black - 1.
+Products: Over Range Microwave Oven 1.5 cf, 950 watt, - 2.
+Acceptable manufacturers, submit equals for approval. - a.
+Amana Appliances; General Électric Company; Hotpoint; KitchenAid; Maytag; - C. Microwave Oven, Countertop, Black - 1.
+Products: Microwave Oven .7 cf, 700 watt, - 2.
+Acceptable manufacturers, submit equals for approval. - a.
+Amana Appliances; General Électric Company; Hotpoint; KitchenAid; Maytag;